Few can understand what Adam Peaty goes through – Duncan Scott

 “No one knows what goes into it day-in and day-out, so that’s probably taken just a bit of a hit on him and I’m sure a bit of rest and recovery, mentally more than anything, and he’ll be back for sure.”

-Scott, Britain’s most decorated swimmer in Olympic history with six medals, is hoping to lay down a marker for the year at Ponds Forge and started his week in the men’s 100m freestyle.
+Scott, who became the first Briton to win four medals at one Olympics in 2021, started his campaign at Ponds Forge by finishing runner-up in the men’s 100m freestyle final, 0.01 seconds behind Lewis Burras.

-He feels the competition in that event, which includes Olympic gold medal winners Tom Dean and Matt Richards, is as strong as it has ever been.
+Burras touched home in 47.99 secs while Matthew Richards and Tom Dean, who alongside Scott won men’s 4x200m freestyle gold in Tokyo two years ago, finished third and fourth, respectively, in a strong field.

-“I know that every single one of them aren’t just looking inside Britain, it’s how do they perform on an international stage and that’s really exciting as well,” said Scott.
+“I know that every single one of them aren’t just looking inside Britain, it’s how do they perform on an international stage and that’s really exciting as well,” said Scott ahead of the showpiece.

 “Not everyone’s got closed tunnel vision on Britain, it’s how do we compete internationally which is more important.”